martiserra99/formity-old/README.md

 // ...
 ```

 You can take a look at the components of the example to give you a better idea about how these components can be defined.
-These are creatd using [radix-ui](https://www.radix-ui.com/) and you can reuse them and modify them as you want.
+These are created using [radix-ui](https://www.radix-ui.com/), and you can reuse them and modify them as you want.

 ### Formity